gbmhunter/blog/content/programming/languages/bash.md

     -n  name to say hello to
 ```

 As shown above, it also supports automatic help!
+Although the shebang in the above example is `#!/bin/sh`, this can be changed to `#!/usr/bin/env bash` without any issues.

+{{% warning %}}
-Although the shebang in the above example is #!/bin/sh, this can be changed to #!/usr/bin/env bash without any issues.
-Please note: If using bash, make sure that set -e is not active when shflags is sourced, otherwise your script will crash when sourcing, with no helpful error message displayed.
+If using bash, make sure that `set -e` is not active when `shflags` is sourced, otherwise your script will crash when sourcing, with no helpful error message displayed.
+{{% /warning %}}

 ## Refreshing The Current Working Directory After It Was Deleted And Recreated